electrogu/mini-app-quickstart-template/docs/GETTING-STARTED.md

-# Getting Started - Base Weekly News Quiz
+# Getting Started - BaseGenius

 Welcome to the team! 👋 This guide will get you up and running quickly.